-Finally, the quantum interferences in both the clean regime and disordered limit are studied under TRS breaking condition, by a perpendicular magnetic field\cite{Konig2007}.
-The nanowire devices, initially aligned along the magnetic field direction, are tilted to create a small perpendicular field (Fig. 4a).
-We observe that h/e period oscillations do not change much by the perpendicular field within a few hundreds millitesla (Fig. 4b).
-This is consistent with the theoretical explanation that the h/e period oscillations are not from interference but from the 1D bandstructure which is insensitive to the TRS breaking.
-In contrast, the h/2e oscillations are from the interference between electrons along two different time-reversed paths, therefore these oscillations would be affected by TRS breaking.
-The experimental data show that the amplitude of h/2e oscillations decrease as the perpendicular field increases ($\sim$100mT) (Fig. 4b,d).
-The most fragile feature observed under the TRS breaking condition is the helical 1D mode peaks at the first half quantum flux persisting in the disordered limit.
-They disappear at the perpendicular magnetic field of $\sim$20mT (Fig. 4b-c).
-The fragileness against TRS breaking further confirms the topological nature of the half flux peak, which is very similar to the magneto-conductance of the HgTe quantum spin Hall edge state\cite{Konig2007}.
+Finally, the 1D helical mode peaks are tested under TRS breaking condition, by a perpendicular magnetic field\cite{Konig2007}.
+The nanowire devices, initially aligned along the magnetic field direction (Fig. 5a left), are tilted to create a small perpendicular field (Fig. 5a right).
+The magnetic field perpendicular to the nanowire length is breaking TRS, and is expected to localize the helical mode.
+We first monitor angular dependent oscillations from clean nanowire devices as a control example (Fig. 5b). \textit{h/e} period oscillations from 1D DOS effect do not change much by the perpendicular field within a few hundreds millitesla (Fig. 5b).
+This is consistent with the theoretical explanation that the \textit{h/e} period oscillations are not from interference but from the 1D bandstructure which is insensitive to the TRS breaking.
+In contrast, the \textit{h/}2\textit{e} oscillations are from the interference between electrons along two different time-reversed paths, therefore these oscillations would be affected by TRS breaking to some degree.
+The experimental data show that the amplitude of \textit{h/}2\textit{e} oscillations decreases as the perpendicular field increases ($\sim$100 mT) (Fig. 5b,d).
+The most fragile feature observed under the TRS breaking condition is the helical 1D mode peaks at the first half quantum flux ($\Phi$ = $\pm$\textit{h/}2\textit{e}) persisting in the disordered limit.
+They disappear at the perpendicular magnetic field of $\sim$20 mT (Fig. 5b-c).
+The fragileness against TRS breaking provides another evidence of the topological nature of the helical 1D mode, which is very similar to the magneto-conductance of the HgTe quantum spin Hall edge state\cite{Konig2007}.